Control Statements

 {% include "header.html" optional %}

-The include statement supports path lists, where the first template that exists is included and the others are ignored, as well as optional
+The include statement supports a path list.
+The first template that exists is included; others are ignored.
+The optional keyword is also supported in this case.

 {% include ["custom/header.html", "header.html"] %}